List of national symbols of Israel: National colors – blue and white

 The national colours of Israel are officially blue and white as seen on the flag of Israel.
 The origin of the combination of these colors is from the Bible, in which they are mentioned in several instances.

 Blue and white are also the traditional team colours of the Israel national sporting teams.

+Unofficial national symbols

+The following nation symbols are unofficial.
+They were often chosen by selection processes held or sponsored by government agencies, but they have no official legal status.